crweiner/hacktoberfest-swag-list/README.md

 #### **Jenkins**

 - **Swag**: limited edition swag, stickers and t-shirts as well.
 - **Requirements**: PR to any repositories under [featured repositories](https://jenkins.io/events/hacktoberfest/#quick-start).
 The PR must be at least raised in October 2019 and you should not be inactive for seven days or more during code review.
-Guaranteed Swag for Top 20 contributors, and rest is to be decided.
+Guaranteed Swag for Top 20 contributors and rest is to be decided.
 Check the announcement on the blog.
 - **How to sign up**: It not yet clarified.
 - **Issues**: See [where to contribute](https://jenkins.io/events/hacktoberfest/#where-to-contribute)
 - **Notes**: More details in [the blog post](https://jenkins.io/blog/2019/10/01/hacktoberfest/).